5pm-HDH/churchtools-cli/README.md

 ## 1. Prerequisites

 To use this CLI-Tool you need to install PHP 8.0 on your System.
+For the CLI tool to function correctly and send HTTP requests, it is necessary to activate the curl extension in the php.ini configuration file.

 - Tutorial: [Install PHP on Windows](https://www.w3resource.com/php/installation/install-php-on-windows.php)
 - Tutorial: [Install PHP on Mac](https://daily-dev-tips.com/posts/installing-php-on-your-mac/)